Doctors separating conjoined twins in California

 SAN FRANCISCO Surgeons in Northern California began a nine-hour operation on Tuesday to separate a pair of twin 2-year-old girls conjoined at the chest and abdomen.

-Doctors at Stanford University's Lucile Packard Children's Hospital were expected to complete the procedure on Angelica and Angelina Sabuco by about 4 p.m. local time, hospital spokeswoman Erin Digitale said.
+Doctors at Stanford University's Lucile Packard Children's Hospital were expected to complete the procedure on Angelica and Angelina Sabuco by about 3:30 p.m.
+Pacific time, hospital spokeswoman Erin Digitale said.

-The girls, classified by doctors as thoraco-omphalopagus twins, were born joined at the chest and abdomen with fused livers, diaphragms, breast bones and abdominal walls.
+The girls, classified by doctors as thoraco-omphalopagus twins, are joined at the chest and abdomen and have fused livers, diaphragms, breast bones and abdominal walls.
 They have separate hearts, brains, kidneys, stomachs and intestines.

 "It's a large surgical field which required extensive preparation.
 Doctors were making sure the girls had all the IV lines they would need," Digitale said.